Make the right decisions for your business & career path

 Latest labour market information is an absolute essential for Canadian food and beverage employers in making informed business and workforce decisions.
 And if you are an educator, student or jobseeker, be sure to access our recent insights on skills training and career pathways.
 We have the data you need to make the right choices.

 If you are involved in Canada’s food and beverage manufacturing industry you already understand that we are in the middle of a severe employment vacancy crisis.
-People employed by Canada’s 13,000 businesses are at the heart of this industry’s success, but if growth is to continue and people are to be nourished around the globe, attracting and retaining skilled individuals must be the number one priority.
+People employed by Canada’s 13,150 establishments are at the heart of this industry’s success, but if growth is to continue and people are to be nourished around the globe, attracting and retaining skilled individuals must be the number one priority.

 We have solutions that can help you.